openstack/openstack-ansible-ops/elk_metrics_6x/readme.rst

 * The `openstack-ansible` command can be used if the version of ansible on the system is greater than **2.5**.

+* If required add ``-e@/opt/openstack-ansible/inventory/group_vars/all/all.yml``
+  to import sufficient OSA group variables to define the OpenStack release.
+  Journalbeat will then deploy onto all hosts/containers for releases prior to Rocky, and hosts only for Rocky onwards.
+If the variable ``openstack_release`` is undefined the default behaviour is to deploy Journalbeat to hosts only.

 The individual playbooks found within this repository can be independently run at anytime.